cjackson202/aoai_mysql_api/readme.md

-# Azure OpenAI MySQL/Cosmos API
+# Azure OpenAI Metadata API

-This repository offers a complete solution to capturing essential metadata from Azure OpenAI API calls.
+This repository provides a comprehensive solution for capturing and storing essential metadata from Azure OpenAI API calls.
+It supports integration with both **MySQL** and **Cosmos** databases, ensuring flexibility and scalability for your data management needs.

 ## API's
 [Choosing an API](api/readme.md)